greysonthao/LangChain-RAG/README.md

 - Check whether the required models are available: `ollama list`

+- Check your Node.js version: `node --version`

 ## Key differences between the [original python repository](https://github.com/t-redactyl/simple-rag-document-qa/tree/main) and the JavaScript version

 - This is **not** a Jupyter Notebook.